 Used oil is the largest single source of hazardous recyclable waste material in Canada and must be disposed of properly.
 Since the first program was launched in 1997, this recycling model has gained acceptance throughout most of Canada.
 The goal is to have fully integrated programs in all provinces and territories of Canada.

 In 1988, the Canadian Petroleum Products Institute (CPPI) commissioned a task force on used oil materials recycling at the request of the Canadian Council of Ministers of the Environment (CCME).
 What developed is a government-approved, industry-led used oil materials recycling program model that has been acknowledged world-wide as working environmentally, economically and socio-economically.

-One litre of used oil can contaminate one million litres of fresh water.
+NUOMAAC is making every drop count.
 Since program inception, millions of litres of used oil and antifreeze and kilograms of plastic containers, and millions of filters have been collected, recycled and reused through this program.
 None of the material collected goes to landfills.
 In most provinces, used oil is not spread on roads.

 Under the program, a network of return collection points is established.
 The program is funded not by a government tax, but by an Environmental Handling Charge (EHC) remitted by all retailers, wholesalers or first sellers on lubricating products including filters, antifreeze and plastic containers.
 The EHC is remitted to the association(s) in the province(s) in which the company does business.

 A Return Incentive (RI) is then paid to private sector collectors and processors to pick-up and deliver to government approved recycling facilities where the materials are processed into new products.

 With the addition of used antifreeze materials to several provincial collection networks, the Council revised its name to the National Used Oil Material and Antifreeze Advisory Council (NUOMAAC) in Saskatoon, Saskatchewan in spring 2015.